3800 Lindell Blvd.

 B.A. in English, Harvard College, 1998

-Since coming to SLU in 2011, Stiles has taught courses on Victorian literature and medical humanities.
-In spring 2015, she received an Innovative Teaching Fellowship from SLU's Reinert Center for Transformative Teaching and Learning, which allowed her to teach English 349: Public Health and the Victorian Built Environment.
-This course explored Victorian architecture, furniture, interior design, and fashion, not to mention the public health issues that loomed large in nineteenth-century cities.
+Stiles teaches courses on Victorian literature, children's literature, and medical humanities.
+In spring 2015, she received an Innovative Teaching Fellowship from SLU's Reinert Center for Transformative Teaching and Learning, which supported the development of English 349: Public Health and the Victorian Built Environment.
+This class explored Victorian architecture, furniture, interior design, and public health issues through access to archives and Victorian house museums in the greater St. Louis area.
+For details, please see the course website, Victorianstlouis.com.

 Literature, Neurology, and Neuroscience: Historical and Literary Connections.
 Co-edited and introduced by Anne Stiles, Stanley Finger, and François Boller.
 Elsevier's Progress in Brain Research series, vol. 205.
 Amsterdam: Elsevier, 2013.